jamesjcai/ScRNAseq.jl/README.md

 # ScRNAseq.jl

-Exploratory scRNA-seq data analysis in Julia
+Exploratory single-cell RNA sequencing (scRNA-seq) data analysis for Julia

-## Installation
+### Installation

 Run the following command to install the latest update of the `ScRNAseq` package.